-Many people are self-employed and do not have other staff to think about.
+There are many people who are self-employed and do not have to think about other staff.
 You should still carry out an assessment to determine what equipment you may need to carry out first aid on yourself, even if it is just a standard first aid kit.

 Due to inaccessibility and complications related to care, there is specific legislation for the offshore industries.
 This falls into the Offshore Installations and Pipeline Works (First-Aid) Regulations 1989.
-In this case, medical and first aid facilities and capable first-aiders and medics are required and it is the person in charge who is responsible for arranging this.
+The person in charge is responsible for arranging medical and first aid facilities, capable first-aiders, and medics that are required in this case.

-An onshore medical practitioner needs to be arranged to supervise the offshore medic.
+Arrange an onshore medical practitioner to supervise the offshore medic.
 The sick bay should have the correct facilities and also be able to accommodate a patient for up to 48hours.

 The Diving at Work Regulations 1997, require the diving contractor to provide first-aid equipment throughout a diving project.
 The diving supervisor is in control if an incident should arise.

 Although there isn’t a compulsory list of items to include in a first-aid box, there is a recommended amount to include.
 These are: